ECONOMIC INTELLIGENCE YOU CAN TRUST

 our core values

 We examine each investment in detail to obtain a substantial “Margin of Safety” (concept originally described by Benjamin Graham, the father of value investing).
 Strong balance sheets, viable business models, positive free cash flows, management dedicated to shareholders, low debt levels, competitive advantages, and attractive growth prospects are all key ingredients in our decision processes.
+This helps mitigate the risks inherent in securities' investments.

 Even strong companies can become overvalued.
 When we perceive this condition, we pare such positions in our client portfolios.
 This distinguishes our approach to investing from a “Buy and Hold” philosophy.